eigenvivek/gershgorin/README.md

 # Gershgorin
-Visualize the Gershgorin discs that bound the spectrum of a square matrix.
+Visualize the Gershgorin discs that bound the spectrum of a square matrix (see the [Gershgorin disc theorem](https://en.wikipedia.org/wiki/Gershgorin_circle_theorem)).

 ## Installation